aziis98/textml/README.md

 }
 ```

+## Usage

+For now there is a small CLI used for reading `textml` files and translating it to other common formats.
+For now you must pass a file and use one of the follwoing command line options

+-   `--format`, `-f`: Set a format, available formats are

+    -   `go`: Uses <https://github.com/alecthomas/repr/> to show the parsed tree structure

+    -   `json`: Converts the parsed document to JSON

+    -   `inline-json`: As previos but inlined

+    -   `transpile.html`: A simple semantic to convert `html.{element}` to the corresponding HTML element.
+This will get a major write pretty soon.

+-   `--output`, `-o`: Set output file or "`-`" for stdout.

 ## As a templating language

 One of the next thing I will start working on is a way to use this language as a templating language for building HTML pages.